NSW Healthy School Canteen Strategy

 Food and drinks that do not meet the benchmark should be removed from the menu (or modified to make them compliant).
 For example, reduce 300ml 99% fruit juice to a 250ml serve size or less to meet the benchmark.

-3. Balance each section of your menu with ¾ EVERYDAY food and drinks and only a few (less than ¼) OCCASIONAL food and drinks.
+3. Balance your menu with ¾ EVERYDAY food and drinks and only a few (less than ¼) OCCASIONAL food and drinks.